robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 ## Running the app

-The app was built on a MacbookAir (2020) using Xcode 15.0.
+The app was built on a MacbookAir (2020) running MacOS 13.5.2 (Ventura) using Xcode 15.0.
 It's pure Swift/UIKit.
 It's been tested to run on an iPhone 15 Pro simulator with iOS 17.0.
 The project file and settings have, as far as possible, been left untouched; the app still targets iOS 13+ but bundle ID and provisioning were changed to allow on-device testing.

 For the convenience of the assessor there's an off-spec button at the bottom of the login screen to pre-fill the email/password fields with the provided valid credentials.

-Numerous screenshots are provided after the main body of text.
+Numerous screenshots are provided after this main body of text.

 ## Architecture and development